Dads-To-Be As Birth-Coach

-Hi there, dad-to-be and future birth-coach.
+Hi there, dad-to-be and future birth coach.
 Yes, we’re speaking to you.
-In this post, we’re going to introduce you to the lessons in our online birth classes; developed by those just like you that took their role as dads-to-be seriously.
-And so you should!
+In this post, we’re going to introduce you to the lessons in our dads as birth coach Online Classes; developed by those just like you that took their role as dads-to-be seriously.
+And so, you should!
 You want to do the right thing by your partner.
 But to do that, you’ll first need to know the ‘how-to.’

 The role of Dads-to-be

 So, your partner is pregnant.
 You’re not.
 But her pregnancy does impact you both.
 And in reality, you’re really not that different from one another anyway.
 You can both blink, cough, and tighten your rectum… So there’s every reason for you (as the dad-to-be) to get involved in preparing for the birth of your child.

 Let’s think about birth practically.
 After all, birth is really just an exercise in plumbing: there’s a big object (your baby), and that object has to come down and out a container (your partner’s body).
 Simple!
 And like with any practical exercise, the next step from understanding the process itself is to understand the skills you need to make sure that the process goes well.
 And that’s where Better Birthing comes in.

 Sure, Birthing Better skills were developed by mums.
 After all, women are the first ones to want to know all about how they’re going to give birth.
 But just because your partner is the pregnant one, that doesn’t mean she instinctively knows how to best give birth.
 And if your partner doesn’t know that, she doesn’t know how you can help her either.